jennynz/give-me-a-deploy/docs/developer_documentation.md

 Give-Me-A-Deloy makes use of JavaScript libraries in order to produce a customised string, which is printed out into a textbox and then able to be downloaded as a Vagrantfile in a zip along with other meta-phase shell scripts and any required dependencies.
 The user should be able to download the zip file and just run one of the included shell scripts.
 This should execute the entire automated process of spinning up a VM (whether on the local machine - Vagrant, on a local server - DevStack, or on the cloud - HP Cloud), and installing and configuring the desired OH products.

-## A provisioned VM on your local machine
+## Option 1: A provisioned VM on your local machine

 ### Purely client-side